Chazdj0510/Mutation-Testing/README.md

 ---

 ## Testing
-The repository includes a test suite (`test_polynomial.py`) to ensure the functionality of the `Polynomial` class.
+The repository includes a test suite (`test_poly.py`) to ensure the functionality of the `Polynomial` class.
 Run the tests using:
 ```bash
 pytest test_poly.py
 ```

-Sample output:
+Output:
 ```diff
 ==================== test session starts ====================
 ...